onflow/flow/agendas/2024/sprint-kickoff/2024-06-07-Flow-Sprint-Kickoff.md

 Cycle Objective(s):
 - Resolving Circle's existing engineering improvements for USDC on Flow
 - Cadence 1.0 DEX Prep - IncrementFi
-- EVM partner onboarding: Pyth, DeBridge, Covalent, Etherscan
+- EVM partner onboarding: Moralis, Covalent, Ankr
-- Deliver Axelar bridge
+- Deliver Axelar bridge [PAUSED]

 **Done last sprint**
 * PR to backfill of missing crypto algos to JVM SDK ready for review
+* Reviewed BLS PR for JVM-SDK

 **This sprint**
 * Backfill missing API methods to JVM SDK
+* Review of new hash additions PR for JVM-SDK

 **On Hold**
 - Axelar Cadence bridge release waiting confirmation of build partners, costs and timelines for EVM release, no engineering ongoing